It’s Monday Marketing time. And I thought today I’d talk about favicons! Mainly because I recently just learnt about them.

 What’s a Favicon?

-If you look at my url/tab you will see a little black quill that is my Favicon. 🙂
+As of writing this, if you look at my URL/tab you will see a little black quill “” that is my Favicon. 🙂

 Why use a Favicon?

 A favicon is just another piece of your brand.
 And branding is important.
 Visitors to your website or blog start to associate that symbol with you.
 It allows you to stand out in the crowd.

 It is also considered by some as a trust image, that they know they are in the correct place.